 Hearings are conducted on the third Wednesday of the month at 10:00 AM in the Council Chambers at City Hall, 28W701 Stafford Place, Warrenville.
 Cell phone usage, audio and video equipment, newspapers, magazines, food, drink, and chewing gum are not allowed in the hearing room.
-Individuals have the right to tell the Administrative Law Judge their side of the story.
-This includes using witnesses and physical evidence such as bills, receipts, and photos.
-The presentation must deal specifically with the violation before the court.
+Individuals have the right to talk with the Administrative Law Judge regarding their violation circumstances.
+This includes using witnesses and physical evidence such as bills, receipts, and/or photos.
+The presentation must deal specifically with the violation before the judge.
 All documents presented may be retained by the City of Warrenville as evidence.

 The Hearing Process

-When a case is called, the individual should acknowledge it by stepping to the podium in front of the Administrative Law Judge's bench.
+When a case is called, the individual should say "here" and step to the podium in front of the Administrative Law Judge’s bench.
 The hearing will begin immediately and both sides will be given an opportunity to present testimony and evidence.
 All live testimony is given under oath and recorded.

 By law, the City of Warrenville representative who issued the ticket, complaint or notice of violation does not normally have to appear in court.
 The Administrative Law Judge will decide whether the citation, complaint or notice is legally sufficient to stand on its own in the absence of the City representative.